benhg/CATpack/README.md

 - We default to `/dev/ttyUSB0` for CAT control.
 - We default to `USB Audio Codec` for sound device.
 You can use `sd.query_devices()` to get the correct name for your setup.

+A helper script `list_toad_devices` is provided to help with this task.

 Both of these are configurable by editing config.py